Kryptanyte/PS-Scripts/Command Reference Pages/unsorted.md

 *Put any new commands into this file and they will be sorted and linked on the main readme*

-## Set Service Principal Names - Virtural System Migration
+## Set Service Principal Names - Virtual System Migration

 *This will need to be done on both machines in order to have a relationship* *XXX - Name of Server(s)*